Smile (2022)

 Parker Finn, a first-time director, has succeeded in making a creepy and atmospheric film.
 But he relies too much on jump scares.
 Stop us if you’ve seen this before: Character A thinks that she hears something strange, so she goes to investigate.
 She discovers that the noise was made by something innocuous, sighs with relief, and then the villain jumps out and attacks her.
 If you’ve watched a decent number of horror movies, you’ve seen this countless times.
 It isn’t scary, just predictable and numbing.

-Smile is an effective and creepy horror movie, but its reliance on cliches prevents it from achieving true greatness.
+Smile is a creepy movie, but its reliance on jump scares and clichés prevents it from achieving true greatness.
+A sequel, Smile 2, is set to be released in October 2024.